Social Tech

 After aligning on the partners front and building trust with the client, we decided to focus on designing for their biggest market: Supplemental Nutrition Assistance Program (SNAP).
 I crafted a survey, and we sent it out to a hundred participants via a third-party website.
 The goal was to understand what resources SNAP offers depending on the participants’ geographical location, what brands people on SNAP are loyal to, the order of importance in terms of housing, job, and community needs, and how much they want to educate themselves.

-At this pivotal crossroads, our team must carefully navigate the balance between acquiring the necessary information about the client's partners' engagement while also providing the client with a tangible representation of their vision to effectively communicate and gain support from the partners.
-Instead of rushing to deliver a minimum viable product (MVP) by the original deadline, I suggested creating a prototype that showcases our client's vision and can be used in their sales presentation.
+This stage was important, and we had to carefully find the balance between getting the information we needed about the partners' engagement and giving the client a tangible representation of their vision so they could communicate it effectively and get support from the partners.
+Instead of rushing to deliver a minimum viable product (MVP) by the original deadline, I suggested creating a prototype that showcases our client's vision and that could be used in their sales presentation.

 Vision prototype

-I created a clickable prototype for the client to present to SNAP.
+I created a clickable prototype for the client to present to SNAP and future partners.

-Explaining the benefits of launching with an MVP we emphasized to the client the importance of including only essential features.
-I took the initiative with the help of the project manager to lay out the different options with pros and cons to help the client to make a better informed decision.
+I took the initiative with the help of my colleague to lay out the different options with pros and cons to help the client make a better-informed decision.
 Here is an example for Jobs and Housing.